 The Father is based on a play titled Le Père, which makes it feel more intimate than many other films.
 There are only a handful of filming locations as the movie focuses almost entirely on the home of Anthony (Anthony Hopkins) and his family.
 Joining Anthony is his sometimes daughter Anne (Olivia Colman), her sometimes husband Paul / The Man (Rufus Sewell), her sometimes husband Paul / The Man (Mark Gatiss), and sometimes Anne / The Woman (Olivia Williams).

 Many of the actors are playing multiple roles because the audience watches the film through Anthony’s perspective.
-As he suffers through dementia he doesn’t always know who he’s interacting with.
+As he suffers from dementia he doesn’t always know who he’s interacting with.
 At the onset of the film, everything seems normal.
 Anne is looking for a caretaker for Anthony because she is moving away to France.
-Of course Anthony is old and stubborn and doesn’t need a caretaker.
+Of course, Anthony is old and stubborn and doesn’t need a caretaker.

-As the film progresses, things get more and more eerie.
+As the film progresses, things get eerier and eerier.
 Paul is sometimes played by Rufus Sewell and other times played by Mark Gatiss.
 Anne is sometimes played by Olivia Colman and other times played by Olivia Williams.
-Events also change throughout, as Anne is moving to France in some instances, but in others she isn’t moving and never was.
+Events also change throughout, as Anne is moving to France in some instances, but in others, she isn’t moving and never was.

 What makes The Father so interesting is the fact that it feels almost like a horror or suspense film.
 As Anthony gets more and more confused as his dementia sets in, the audience fears for him.
 Is what he’s experiencing reality?
 Are people trying to play tricks on him?
 The subtle score of the film and the nuances of each actor playing these characters just adds to the tension that oozes throughout The Father.